sorenmacbeth/lein-scrooge/README.md

 The following settings are supported:

     (defproject ...

+     ;; if set, generated java source will be placed here automatically :java-source-path "src/java"

      :scrooge {

        ;; scrooge compiler supports Java and Scala.
 (Haven't tested with Scala yet.
 User beware)